- Men's Grooming

 You’ll also want to keep your hair as clean and soft as possible with the caring, conditioning help of a quality beard oil.
 Not only is this both healthy and aesthetic, it’s also pragmatic, ensuring that a beard is considerably easier to maintain.
-A formula like Woody’s Beard & Tattoo Oil is therefore an invaluable purchase.
+A formula like House 99's Softer Touch Beard Oil is therefore an invaluable purchase.

 Naturally, growing a beard is not like attaching a false moustache.
 Its shape, colour and texture will vary from man to man, and may surprise even you.
 But that’s certainly nothing to be afraid of.
 Grow out a beard this winter to keep warm, look great and discover a little more about yourself – and do it all with a helping hand from us at Cosmetify.